kruton/lambdamoo/Extensions.md

-The expansion is expected to either be a shell expression that expands to a comma-separated list of library keywords (as would be provided in `--with-`_ew_name_`=`) or a shell command that assigns to the placeholder `%LIB`.
+The expansion is expected to either be a shell expression that expands to a comma-separated list of library keywords (as would be provided in `--with-`_ew_name_`=`) or a shell command that assigns to the placeholder `%LIB%`.

 Quoting within _m4_code_ should be such that placeholders will be m4-expanded.
 E.g., to protect `uvw,xyz` from expansion